everknow/everknow-website/home.md

 ## Solutions

 Ever Know products enable industries to revamp their core functionality with blockchain technology.
 Our public, permissioned, or private blockchain-based industrial solutions bring automation security, traceability, and immutability, and transparency across all the business processes.

-## R&D

-full-cycle development services, from comprehensive engineering technology principle strategy to end-to-end development of scalable solutions.
+We provide full-cycle development services, from comprehensive engineering technology principle strategy to end-to-end development of scalable solutions.
 Our Custom Software Development adapts seamlessly to your project requirements and business needs.

 ## Company culture